Southdale Center: 2017–present

 Bon-Ton announced on April 17, 2018, that it would close and liquidate all Herberger's stores in their 200+ locations after two liquidators, Great American Group and Tiger Capital Group, won an auction for the company.
 On August 26, 2018, the Herberger's Southdale anchor location closed.

 Simon, the mall owner, continued to revitalize Southdale as a mixed-use development by utilizing all corners of the parking lot.
 The southwest corner of the parking lot saw new construction of RH (formerly Restoration Hardware) in 2018.
 In October 2018, a newly constructed Shake Shack on the northwest corner of the property held its grand opening.
 Luxury apartments were also constructed on the southeast corner of the parking lot.

 In May 2019, it was announced that the Southdale branch of the Hennepin County Library was going to move to Southdale Center, taking the place of the vacant Herberger's, which was to be demolished.
 An opening date was set for 2022, however, the move was put on hold and has since been cancelled.

-On March 18, 2020, Southdale temporarily closed until March 29, 2020, due to the COVID-19 pandemic.
+In 2023, Simon Properties announced that the former Donaldson's/Mervyn's anchor would be replaced by a Kowalski's Markets grocery store and a Puttshack restaurant.
+Additionally, the sparsely-occupied District on France portion of the mall would be remodeled into "a blending of highly sought-after retail brands with a curated mix of dining and entertainment that will enhance the center's positioning as the market's pre-eminent experiential shopping destination," in the style of The Shops at Crystals.